JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 The Commercial grade Vinyl (5+ Grade) used to manufacture restaurant furniture is extremely durable (up to 1,300,000 Double Rubs e.g. Colorguard), easy to clean, fluid-resistant (e.g. grease, oil, or wine), wear-resistant product that makes it very suitable for restaurant upholstery.
 However, even with its high durability, regular cleaning and maintenance are essential to prolong its lifespan and preserve its appearance.

-Daily Cleaning: Wipe the surface with a damp cloth and a mild soap solution to remove dirt and food residues.
-Avoid harsh cleaners that can dry out or crack the vinyl.
+Daily Cleaning: Wipe the surface with a damp cloth and mild soap solution to remove dirt, food particles, and residue.
+Avoid harsh or abrasive cleaners that may dry out or damage the vinyl.
+Products such as Weiman Leather and Vinyl Cleaner provide effective cleaning while being gentle on restaurant-grade materials.

-Stain Removal: For tough stains, use a vinyl-specific cleaner or a mixture of baking soda and water applied with a soft sponge.
-Avoid abrasive scrubbers that can damage the surface.
+Stain Removal: For tough stains, use a vinyl-specific cleaner or a mixture of baking soda and water, applied with a soft sponge.
+Avoid abrasive scrubbers that could scratch or harm the surface.

 Commercial-grade fabric upholstery is engineered to repel most spills and stains.
 However, improper cleaning techniques, prolonged exposure to dirt, and neglect can reduce its effectiveness over time.
 While these fabrics are highly durable, they still require routine care to maintain their stain-resistant properties and appearance.